 - Visitors should self-monitor for symptoms prior to visiting the Village.
-If feeling unwell, do not visit. - Visitors must complete and pass active screening on arrival in order to visit. - Surveillance testing is an important part of screening for COVID-19 and is available to all visitors. - Please note, if you are tested outside the Village, you must show proof of test and result.
-Surveillance testing is required or those individuals wishing to enter the Village, who are unable to demonstrate proof of full immunization (full vaccine series and 14 days since final dose).
-This applies to anyone ages 2 and up.
-Parental consent is required for those under the age of 18.
-If consent is not given and/or testing is refused, entry into the Village is not permitted and visit must take place outdoors. - Even after a negative test, please continue to self-monitor for symptoms. - If you develop symptoms or receive a positive test result after visiting, please call the Village.
+If feeling unwell, do not visit. - Visitors must complete and pass active screening on arrival in order to visit. - Surveillance testing is an important part of screening for COVID-19 and is required for all indoor and outdoor visits for any visitor over the age of one. - Even after a negative test, please continue to self-monitor for symptoms. - If you develop symptoms or receive a positive test result after visiting, please call the Village.